Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Introduction

 We conclude this introduction with a brief description of the contents of the paper.
-In Section~\ref{sec:regular} we show that under a Ricci lower bound, on balls that have almost Euclidean volume there is a holomorphic chart, and a good K\"ahler potential for the metric on a smaller ball.
-We prove the two applications mentioned above here.
-We then use these charts in Section~\ref{sec:partialc0} to construct global holomorphic sections of high powers of our line bundles, following the approach of Donaldson-Sun~\cite{DS1}.
+In Section~\ref{sec:regular} we prove Theorem~\ref{thm:chart} and the two applications mentioned above.
+We then use the charts provided by Theorem~\ref{thm:chart} in Section~\ref{sec:partialc0} to construct global holomorphic sections of high powers of our line bundles, following the approach of Donaldson-Sun~\cite{DS1}.
 This leads to the partial $C^0$ estimate, and the proof of Theorem~\ref{thm:main}.
 In Section~\ref{sec:singularities} we study the relation between the complex analytic and metric singularities of $X$, proving Theorem~\ref{thm:singularset}.
 The argument in Section~\ref{sec:partialc0} uses the recent estimates of Cheeger-Jiang-Naber~\cite{CJN}, but we show in the Appendix that our results can be obtained independently of \cite{CJN} by following the approach of Chen-Donaldson-Sun~\cite{CDS2}.
+In addition we prove a splitting result in the Appendix which is well known to experts but does not seem to be written up in the setting that we use.

 We would like to thank Jeff Cheeger and John Lott for their interest in this work.
 We also thank Aaron Naber for many fruitful discussions, as well as Richard Bamler and Peter Topping for helpful suggestions.
 Special thanks also goes to Yum-Tong Siu for the proof of Lemma \ref{SiuLemma}.